illescasDaniel/Var-ReadOnly/README.md

 struct Human {

 	// Read only attribute (doesn't have a setter function) ReadOnly_alt<int> age;
 	ReadOnly_alt<string> name;

-// This will assign the new value only if is matches the setter condition Foo(const int& const string& name) { this->name = name;
+	// This will assign the new value only if is matches the setter condition Foo(const int& age string& name) {
+		this->age = age;
+		this->name = name;
 	}

 	// You could make an external setter function here, but you might want to use ReadOnly instead...
 };

 Human daniel(20, "Daniel");